TUDelft-MUDE/teacher/book/assignment_repo.md

 To do this, all of the assignment repositories include a [template notebook](./ipynb_template.ipynb).

+### Assignment and solution version
-An assignment and solution version are created when pushing to the main branch (using [this workflow file](./generate-student-notebook.yml)).
+An assignment and solution version is created for all the markdown and notebook files when pushing to the main branch (using [this workflow file](./generate-student-notebook.yml)).
+Therefore, the main branch should include all information.

-Based on the cell tags `solution` and `assignment` and html solution blocks (recognized by color) parts of the notebook are stripped out:
+Based on the cell tags `solution` and `assignment`, and html solution blocks (recognized by color) parts of the notebook are stripped out:
 - An assignment notebook is created by stripping out solution code cells (indication with cell tag `solution`) and cells with solution html boxes.
-- A solution file notebook created by stripping out assignment code cells (indicated with cell tag `assignment`) and runs the notebooks.
+- A solution notebook created by stripping out assignment code cells (indicated with cell tag `assignment`) and runs the notebooks.
 The workflow will give a warning if the run doesn't succeed.

 For markdown documents, two version are created based on comments:
 ```md